jacoduplessis/calendar/readme.md

 ### `.observe(key, callback[, options])`

-Use this to check when the calendar display is changed, possible fetching new event data and updating the calendar with `.set`.
+Use this to check when the calendar display is changed, possible fetching new entry data and updating the calendar with `.set`.

 Usage: